Kidney Problems in Cats: Symptoms, Causes, and Treatment

 1. Infections

-Bacterial infections are also another cause of acute kidney injury, which is another kidney problem in cats.
-These infections usually start their way from bladder to the kidneys.
-When this problem is left unattended, kidney failure and the risk of the infection spreading are to be expected.
+Bacterial infections are also another cause of kidney problems in cats.
+These infections usually start in the bladder and then spread to the kidneys.
+When this problem is left unattended, affected cats can develop kidney failure, and the risk of the infection spreading increases.

 • Fever and abdominal pain